calebtbw/Synergy-Modules/daemonreports/README.md

 - `!dr add` - Adds a user to the current daemon report.
 - `!dr close` - Close the created report.
+- `!dr create` - For users to input their Node ID and Error.
 - `!dr remove` - Remove a user from the current report.
 - `!dr settings` - Manage settings for daemon reports.